 Are there any rules about the subject matter of petitions?

-be vexatious, abusive or otherwise inappropriate
+are considered to be vexatious, abusive or otherwise inappropriate

-include potentially libellous, false or defamatory statements or which makes criminal accusations
+include potentially libellous, false or defamatory statements

-ask the council to do something which is unlawful
+request the council to do something that is unlawful or which makes criminal accusations

-include any advertising or marketing statements
+contain advertising or marketing statements

-relate to a safeguarding matter
+relate to safeguarding matters

 What happens after I submit a petition?